sfc-gh-dwilczak/tutorials/docs/sharing/direct/index.md

 Copy the account locator, we'll need this for later.
 ![copy account locator](images/02.png)

+## Setup  :octicons-feed-tag-16:
+Lets create some data and share it to our second account.

 ### Data
 Lets now create some data to be shared with our second account.
 Lets start a sql worksheet and add the code below.